Liberess/Gooey-s-ClayIsland/Assets/Assets/UmbraEvolution/UmbraBoundaryBuilder/README_UmbraBoundaryBuilder.txt

 -SPECIAL NOTES-

 Newer versions of unity (2019 and later) have changed out gizmos work.
-Make sure that you have not disabled them when placing nodes, or the asset will not have a chance to rebuild the boundary for any new nodes placed.
+Make sure that you have not disabled them when placing nodes, or you won't be able to see the boundary being created.

+As of v2.5.0 Umbra Boundary Builder uses assembly definitions.
+These are set up so that you can manipulate this asset with your own scripts, but it will be impossible to modify this asset to reference your scripts.
+See https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html for more details.

 -----------------